Abusupiyan Magomedov: Professional Fighters League

 On his way to the tournament playoffs, Magomedov faced Danillo Villefort on July 5, 2018, at PFL 3.
 He won the fight via technical knockout in round one.
 The second bout, Magomedov faced Anderson Gonçalves on August 16, 2018, at PFL 6.
 He won the fight via knockout in round one.

 The quarterfinal and semifinal bout took place on October 20, 2018, at PFL 10, Magomedov faced Gasan Umalatov in the quarterfinal and the bout ended via majority draw, but he advanced to the semifinals via first-round tiebreaker.
 Therefore, Magomedov faced Sadibou Sy in the semifinal and he won the fight via unanimous decision.

 In the final, Magomedov faced Louis Taylor on December 31, 2018, at PFL 11.
 He lost the fight via knockout in round one.

-Konfrontacja Sztuk Walki
+Post-PFL and Konfrontacja Sztuk Walki

-After his win against Slaviša Simeunović at Elite MMA Championship 3 in Germany.
-In July 2019, it was reported that Magomedov signed with Konfrontacja Sztuk Walki.
+In his first bout since loss, Magomedov faced Slaviša Simeunović at Elite MMA Championship 3 on May 4, 2019, and won the fight via a kimura in round one.

+In July 2019, Magomedov signed with Konfrontacja Sztuk Walki.

 Due to health issues problems and the COVID-19 pandemic meant that his debut took place only a year later.
 Magomedov faced undefeated Cezary Kęsik on December 19, 2020, at KSW 57.
 He won the fight in round two after choking Kęsik unconscious via a guillotine choke.

 In July 2021, Magomedov announced via social media that he was no longer on the KSW roster.